-With respect to credit risk arising from other financial assets of the Company which comprise of cash and cash equivalents and financial investments, the Company places these funds with highly rated financial institutions to limit its exposure.
+With respect to credit risk arising from other financial assets, that of cash and cash equivalents and financial investments, the Company places these funds with highly rated financial institutions to limit its exposure.

 The Company's maximum exposure to credit risk equals the carrying amount of its financial assets.
-Based on the above, however, management does not believe significant credit risk exists at December 31, 2011.
+Based on the above, however, management does not believe significant credit risk exists at December 31st, 2012.